 04 of 08

 After you have cut the wire for each bead link, you are going to make the loop for each link.
 The quick method for making bead chain uses each tool to finish as many links as possible before putting down that tool and moving on to others.
 In this case, you will use your round nose pliers to make all of the loops for the links.Continue to 5 of 8 below.

 Wrap the Loops for Each Bead Link

 Wrap the loop for each bead link using one pair of pliers to hold the eye of the loop and another to grasp the wire end and wrap it around the neck.
-I use flat nose pliers and chain nose pliers or bent nose pliers.
+We recommend using flat nose pliers, chain nose pliers, or bent nose pliers.
 In general, it is best to use pliers with smooth jaws so the wire doesn't get marred while you are holding it and wrapping.

 Repeat until you have finished all links.Continue to 6 of 8 below.